 I’ve seen the highest of highs and the lowest of lows.
 No matter where you come from or what church you go to: no church is perfect.
 Because we – human beings – are flawed.
 We make mistakes.
-And as Christ followers you need to know this because when you start to put all your hope and faith in a person, then you will leave the church broken and bitter.
+And as Christ followers you need to know this because when you start to put all your hope and faith in a person, you will most likely become hurt and offended at some point in the journey.
+As a result, you'll leave the church broken and bitter.
 You’ll start to say things like, “I’ve seen it time and time again and I just can’t do it anymore.
 I’m tired of being disappointed.
 I’m just gonna focus on me and my relationship with God…”

 But can I tell you that that is what the enemy would want more than anything

 – for you to believe the lie that “I’m just not cut out for this” and you don’t need the church.
 But you are here on purpose and for a purpose.
 God has called you and chosen you.
 You have to stay in the fight.
 You might be asking, “How can I keep myself from ever getting to that place?”
 Because I’m gonna tell you – as Christians and as leaders we all have to face this at some point in our lives.
 But the question is: Are you going to give in?
-So I’m going to give you guys three key things that I have found that keep me from wavering in my walk and in my ministry.
+Here are three key things that I have found to keep me from wavering in my walk and in my ministry.

 When was the last time you laughed with God?

 Like you’re having a conversation with Him, and you are truly enjoying His company?
 Or have you ever just sang to Jesus, by yourself, with no music on?
 Just singing a song to Him because you love Him?
-When I am by myself in my house sometimes, I like to walk around my living room and sing whatever song comes to my mind and spirit and sing that back to God.
+When I am by myself in my house or in my car, I like to sing whatever song comes to my mind and spirit and sing that back to God.
 Those have been some of the most profound moments in my relationship with God because I am not only glorifying Him for who He is, but I am reminding myself who He is.
 That is what it looks like to delight yourself in the Lord.
 When everything else fades away, what is your relationship with God founded on?

 The definition of integrity is: “the quality of being honest and having strong moral principles; moral uprightness.”
 Another definition says: “the state of being whole and undivided.”
 To me, that just means being consistent.

 Are you the same person at church as you are at work?
 At school?
 At home?
 With your family?
 With unbelievers?
 Do you always do the right thing even when no one is watching?
-Or do you have that one sin issue that no one really knows about, but it’s okay because it doesn’t affect my ministry or the people around me.
-Before you disqualify yourself from reading this section, can I tell you that pride is probably the #1 sin issue in us as leaders and mature followers of Christ?
+Or do you have that one sin issue that no one really knows about, but it’s okay because it doesn’t affect my ministry or the people around me?
+Before you disqualify yourself from reading this section, pride is probably the #1 sin issue in us as leaders and mature followers of Christ.
 It doesn’t have to be a porn addiction to be devastating to your life.
 Don’t give the enemy any foothold.

 If I could boil this down to one statement, I would say that the integrity of your life either proves or disproves the Holy Spirit’s influence in your life.

 Because ultimately, what is the difference between a Christian and a non-Christian if I have no integrity?
 I only do good things to get what I want?
-No – I work as if I am working unto the Lord.
+No!
+I work as if I am working unto the Lord.
 I live my life for an audience of One.
-Because at the end of my life, I am going to be accountable for everything I did and did not do.
+And this also shows if you have the fear of the Lord.
+Because if you have the fear of the Lord, you wouldn't even think about going against His instructions and commands.
+Your reverence of Him shows your love and honor for Him.
+At the end of my life, I am going to be accountable for everything I did and did not do.
 And I want to hear my Father say, “Well done, good and faithful servant.
 Come and enter into the joy of your Lord!’”

 “No one hates his own body but feeds and cares for it, just as Christ cares for the church.
 And we are members of his body.
-As the Scriptures say, ‘A man leaves his father and mother and is joined to his wife, and the two are united into one (Genesis 2:24).’
+As the Scriptures say, ‘A man leaves his father and mother and is joined to his wife, and the two are united into one [Genesis 2:24].’
 This is a great mystery, but it is an illustration of the way Christ and the church are one.”
-Ephesians 5:29-32
+Ephesians 5:29-32 (NLT)

 Check out the podcast below!